 › Forums › Religion › Who was Annas in the Bible › Reply To: Who was Annas in the Bible

-Annas was the High Priest of Israel during Jesus’ Time.
+These are the verses in the bible that mention Annas, the High Priest of Israel during Jesus’ time.